 Guided by Gerry McGovern, Land Rover’s Design Director and Chief Creative Officer, Smith was able to create his own personal version of a global auto icon.
 The Paul Smith Defender features 27 different colors on its exterior panels, all chosen by the British designer.

 He remarked that the colors were inspired by the British countryside and those historically seen on Defenders used by the Armed Forces.
 To achieve his preferred look, Smith provided the SVO team a set of Pantone color references that were mixed specially for the vehicle.
 He also collaborated with Land Rover to ensure that the interior really reflects what his wants.

-“This is a complete one-off; I wanted to give this Defender a feeling of luxury, so I used a mix of leather and fabric for the seats,” he said.
-He remarked that he used the fabric that he designed for Maharam.
+Smith remarked that his heavily personalized Land Rover Defender is a complete one-off.
+He quipped that he wanted to give this Defender a feeling of luxury, so he used a mix of leather and fabric for the seats.
+He added that he used the fabric that he designed for Maharam.

 Sir Smith’s Land Rover Defender features black leather contrasted by blue stitching.
 It also features a Paul Smith fascia, replacing the traditional Defender clock.
 He said that since his designs are known for their attention to detail, he didn’t want his Defender to be any different.

 While the Land Rover Defender was endowed with Smith’s playful and personal touches, it still has its traditional elements, like the wing mirrors, door handles and wheels --- which were given a satin finish.
 This exclusive Paul Smith Defender is part of a year-long celebration of the famous Defender.

 “The Defender is a British icon, which is something I’m exceptionally proud of,” Smith remarked.

 Sir Paul Smith is a British fashion designer known for his designs for men's clothing.
 Born in 1946 in Nottingham, England, Smith opened his own shop called Paul Smith Vetement Pour Homme in his hometown in 1970.